-Visualisation for Endurance Success: Before, During, and After
+Visualisation for Endurance Success: Before, During and After

+Athletes who use visualisation well, don’t just hope they’ll stay calm when the race gets hard.
 They’ve seen it.
 Felt it.
 Rehearsed it.
-And when the moment comes, they know what to do—because they’ve already been there.
+When the moment comes, they know what to do, because they’ve already been there.

 Why Visualisation Works for Endurance Athletes

-That means you can mentally rehearse holding form under fatigue, resetting after a mistake, or finishing with composure—and your nervous system learns from it.
+Your brain doesn’t distinguish much between a vividly imagined experience and a real one.
+That means you can mentally rehearse holding form under fatigue, resetting after a mistake or finishing with composure and your nervous system learns from it.
+This is why elite athletes use visualisation before races, hard sessions and even recovery.

 It prepares the mind for: